shiphp/docker-book-en/manuscript/chapter4.md

 ## Creating a Custom Dockerfile

 In the root of your `weather-app` project, next to the `index.php` file, create a new file called simply `Dockerfile`.
 Dockerfiles have no extension, and are used by Docker to configure and set up images.
-All the images on [Docker Hub](https://hub.docker.com/) have a corresponding Dockerfile, and usually you can find them on Github.
+All the images on [Docker Hub](https://hub.docker.com/) have a corresponding Dockerfile, and usually you can find them on GitHub.
 [PHP's Dockerfiles are here](https://github.com/docker-library/php), but they may be a little confusing since they build on one-another.
 Our Dockerfile will be much simpler:

 #### Dockerfile